WalletWasabi/WasabiDoc/docs/using-wasabi/BitcoinFullNode.md

 There are two ways to confirm that your Wasabi client is connected to your own full node.

 First, in the Wasabi logs.
-When downloading a block, you should see:
+Once you receive a transaction Wasabi downloads the block containing that transaction from your node, and in the logs you should see:
 `Block acquired from local P2P connection.`

 Second, by checking the connected peers inside your full node.